rinconjc/clj-result/README.md

 # README

-This Clojure library provides a concise and efficient way to manage errors and exceptions that may occur when executing functions.
-It offers Result values that encapsulate both successful and failed outcomes, inspired by the Rust programming language's Result trait.
+This library provides a concise and efficient way to manage errors and exceptions that may occur when executing functions.
+It offers Result values that encapsulate both successful and failed outcomes, inspired by the Rust's Result trait.
 With this library, you can easily propagate errors and handle them in a functional manner, improving the reliability and maintainability of your code.

 ## Usage